andlo/mycroft-skills-list-gitbook/skills/LaHuertaDeRamiroSkill.jandrovins.md

 ---
-description: 'Orchestrates a automatic orchard with mycroft'
+description: Orchestrates a automatic orchard with mycroft
 ---

 ### _LaHuertaDeRamiroSkill.jandrovins_